Minor Salivary Gland Biopsy

 The reasons for this are described below.
 A positive MSGB strongly supports a Sjogren’s diagnosis, but a negative MSGB does not rule out Sjogren’s.

 When is MSGB performed?

 MSGB is indicated in SS-A negative (seronegative) patients who have signs and symptoms of Sjogren’s.
 Seronegative patients often rely on MSGB to support a Sjogren’s diagnosis.
-Rheumatologists may decide to order the MSGB for other reasons, such as assessing lymphoma risk.
+Rheumatologists may decide to order the MSGB for other reasons, such as assessing risk for lymphoma.

 How is MSGB performed?

-As a veteran of three MSGB procedures, I can attest to the fact that the procedure is minimally painful.
-My first biopsy required multiple stitches, but was only mildly uncomfortable and swollen for a few days.
-The second two biopsies (performed by Dr Ava Wu for the UCSF SICCA study) were a breeze.
-They required no stitches, and I was able to eat lunch immediately following these procedures.
+As a veteran of three MSGB procedures, I can attest to the fact that the procedure was minimally painful.
+However, I did have highly experienced clinicians who performed the biopsies.
+My second two biopsies, performed by Dr. Ava Wu for the UCSF SICCA study, were a breeze.
+They required no stitches, and I was able to eat lunch immediately following Dr. Wu's procedures. ~ Sarah Schafer

 What does it mean to have a positive MSGB?